Spin caloritronics as a probe of nonunitary superconductors: Results

 \subsection{Nonunitary superconductor without the pair spin magnetization}

-We finally demonstrate that the SSE is generic in NUSCs even in the absence of the net pair spin magnetization.
+We finally demonstrate that the SSSE is generic in NUSCs even in the absence of the net pair spin magnetization.
 As an example, we consider the following $d$-vector on the Fermi sphere,